 In practice it may be hard to know if code has LSC or not, and requiring a time-consuming code audit is obviously impractical.
-Emscripten therefore has a compilation option, SAFE_HEAP, which generates code that checks that LSC holds, and warns if it doesn't.
-It also warns about other memory-related issues like reading from memory before a value was written (somewhat similarly to tools like Valgrind5).
-When such problems are detected, possible solutions are to ignore the issue (if it has no actual consquences), or alter the source code.
+Emscripten therefore has a compilation option, SAFE\HEAP, which generates code that checks that LSC holds, and warns if it doesn't.
+It also warns about other memory-related issues like reading from memory before a value was written (somewhat similarly to tools like Valgrind).
+When such problems are detected, possible solutions are to ignore the issue (if it has no actual consequences), or altering the source code.

 Note that it is somewhat wasteful to allocation 4 memory locations for a 32-bit integer, and use only one of them.
-It is possible to change that behavior with the QUANTUM_SIZE parameter to Emscripten, however, the difficulty is that LLVM assembly has hardcoded values that depend on the usual memory sizes being used.
+It is possible to change that behavior with the QUANTUM\SIZE parameter to Emscripten, however, the difficulty is that LLVM assembly has hardcoded values that depend on the usual memory sizes being used.
+For example, memcpy can be called with the normal size each the value would have, and not a single memory address each as Emscripten would prefer.
 We are looking into modifications to LLVM itself to remedy that.

-2.1.2 Emulating Code Semantics
+2.2.1 Emulating Code Semantics

-As mentioned in the introduction, the semantics of LLVM assembly and JavaScript are not identical: The former is very close to that of a modern CPU, while the latter is a high-level dynamic language.
+The semantics of LLVM assembly and JavaScript are not identical: The former is very close to that of a modern CPU, while the latter is a high-level dynamic language.
 Both are of course Turing-complete, so it is possible to precisely emulate each in the other, but doing so with good performance is more challenging.
-For example, if we want to convert add i8 %1, %2
+For example, if we want to convert to JavaScript, then to be completely accurate we must emulate the exact same behavior, in particular, we must handle overflows properly, which a shared memory buffer, which would work as expected, assuming (1) we are running in a JavaScript engine which supports typed arrays, and (2) we are running on a CPU with the same architecture as we expect.
+This is therefore dangerous as the generated code may run differently on different JavaScript engines and different CPUs.
+Emscripten currently has optional experimental support for typed arrays.